 - Preferred – uploaded to Dropbox (Free accounts for under 2 GB).
 Or at the very least a high resolution version posted to a personal or company YouTube or Vimeo Channel as a downloadable video.
 Please provide the video link with your submission.
 Ensure what you have provided us is a high resolution output of your video.
 Small videos may be attached as a file to the email where possible as long as it does not cause the video to be overly compressed.

 - If we have a problem with the resolution or quality of the video we may contact you for a crisper version.

 - Preferred file formats are .mov and .mp4

 - If submitting another way email us at email@example.com

 TIPS FOR MAKING A GREAT VIDEO:

 - You don’t need to hire a professional.
 A homemade quality video can work great.
-But plan ahead and shoot several takes to get it right.
+But plan ahead and shoot a few takes if needed to get it right.

 - Higher resolution equals higher quality.
 Record in 16:9 widescreen format if possible.
-If you can record your video in high definition (1280×720 pixels), do it.
+If you can record your video in high definition, do it.
 Also, aim for good audio sound quality.
 Use a microphone wherever possible.
 Capture the best you can with the equipment you have.

 - Use sufficient lighting.
 People need to see you and what you are doing/talking about.
 The more light, the better.
 Also, having more than one light source will help alleviate any kind of shadows.
-Practice by recording sample videos and then share them with friends and family for feedback.
+Practice by recording sample videos.

 - Website for amateur video enthusiasts: https://wave.video/blog/12-simple-tips-for-making-your-videos-look-more-professional/